Saab 9-3: 2009

 The 2009 9-3 series expanded the trim levels while dropping the limited-edition Turbo X saloon and estate from the lineup.
-The 2.0T and Aero saloon and estate models are now available with Saab's all-wheel drive (XWD).
+The 2.0T and Aero saloon and estate models were now available with Saab's all-wheel drive (XWD).
 The convertible range lacked the all-wheel-drive option.
-The 2009 Saab 9-3 was mostly unchanged from the 2008 model, although the Aero trim level came standard with the XWD system, eLSD, and 280-horsepower power increase, all formerly reserved for the discontinued Turbo X. During 2009 the 9-3X was launched at the Geneva auto show.
+The 2009 9-3 was mostly unchanged from the 2008 model, although the Aero trim level came standard with the XWD system, eLSD, and 280-horsepower power increase, all formerly reserved for the discontinued Turbo X. In 2009, the 9-3X was launched at the Geneva Auto Show.
 The 9-3X is a four-wheel-drive XUV version of the 9-3 SportWagon.
-The new 9-3X came with two engine choices: the 1.9 L diesel (producing 180 bhp) and the 2.0 L petrol engine (producing the 210 bhp).
-Only the 2.0 L petrol engine is equipped with the XWD while the diesel version is available only with front-wheel-drive.
+The new 9-3X came with two engine choices: the 1.9 L diesel (producing 180 bhp) and the 2.0 L petrol engine (producing 210 bhp).
+Only the 2.0 L petrol engine is equipped with the XWD, while the diesel version is available only with front-wheel-drive.